AlexeyBeley/horey/aws_api/docs/README_CONNECTING_AWS.md

 # AWS_API configuration

 ## Q/A
-- Why using .py files and not .json or .yaml?
+- Why using `.py` files and not `.json` or `.yaml`?
-- Short answer: Because you can use code to hide "assume_role" and "external_id" values.
+- Short answer: Because you can write code to hide values - for instance "assume_role" and "external_id".
-- Long answer: You can use any type of configuration file.
+- Long answer: You are free to use any type of configuration files.
-  Thanks to ConfigurationPolicy idea you can feed it ith values from any supported source, while the evaluation logic is common to all.
+  Thanks to ConfigurationPolicy concept you store the values in any supported format, while the evaluation logic is common to all.

 This document explains how to manage multiple accounts/regions using single AWS_API installation.